 These cranes used a special gyroscopic stabiliser to accurately position heavy liftarms; objects roughly the size of the prototype cannon.
 It took one call (along with a extortionate licensing fee) to hijack the patent on these cranes and integrate them.

 And so the Linear Cannon was born.

-The first working versions debuted at the close of the Second Age; Warships were hastily retrofitted and pressed back into service.
-These ships found the weapons astoundingly accurate as medium ranges.
-The armour penetration worked as advertised, giving the Americans an edge in the subsequent battles.
-Skilled gunners soon learnt the angles and weak spots to further exploit the cannon and within a matter of weeks Wun’Tux had become more wary to engage humans in pitched battles.
+The first working versions debuted at the close of the Second Age; Warships were hastily retrofitted with turreted Linear Cannons and pressed back into service.
+These ships found the weapons astoundingly accurate at medium ranges.
+The armour penetration worked as advertised, giving the humans an equalising edge in the subsequent battles.
+Skilled gunners soon learnt particular angles and weak spots and within a matter of weeks Wun’Tux had become more wary to engage humans in pitched battles.

-First contact with the war-like Wun’Tux was a rude awakening for human forces who had lived near enough peacefully for too long.
+First contact with the war-like Wun’Tux was a rude awakening for human forces who had lived in near-peace for too long.
 More potent and advanced weapons were put into development and by the Third Age the Linear Cannon was less revolutionary and more ordinary, still respected for it’s accuracy and armour piercing abilities.